Road Rage Quarrel In Streamwood Leaves Man Shot Dead, 2 Daughters Without Their Dad

 “He always was about his daughters,” Polka said.

-De Mar asked Polka if it surprised him that Mattison got out of his work truck during the quarrel.READ MORE: In Chicago's Uptown Community, 'Masks Required' Signs Have Come Down And Many Are Optimistic, But Some Will Stick With Masks At Least Some Of Time
+De Mar asked Polka whether it surprised him that Mattison got out of his work truck during the quarrel.READ MORE: Huge Russian Convoy Nears Ukraine's Capital As Invasion Enters Sixth Day

 “I don’t know if it surprised me, of if I just – I know if he didn’t, he would be here today,” Polka said.
 “Scott made mistakes, he did.
 He wasn’t perfect by any means.”